InsiteOslo

 The Large Fjord Tour

-An extensive but comfortable guided walking tour along the waterfront covering all the most popular and important buildings, parks and developments in central Oslo.
-Including the Opera-house.
+A more extensive but comfortable guided walking tour along the Oslo waterfront covering all the most popular and important buildings, parks and developments from the Opera House to Aker Brygge

 Who is the tour for?